Why You Shouldn’t Mix Brands of MCB's or RCBO's in Consumer Units – According to BSEN61439

 Miniature Circuit Breakers (MCBs) are essential safety devices in any electrical installation, designed to protect circuits from overcurrents caused by faults or overloads.
 Selecting the correct type of MCB is crucial for ensuring both safety and the reliable operation of electrical equipment.
 While you might encounter references to older “Type 1, Type 2, Type 3, and Type 4” MCBs, the current standards primarily categorize MCBs by their tripping characteristics as Type B, Type C, and Type D. Let's delve into both these classifications and also understand the importance of the kA rating under different British Standards.
+Understanding the Older MCB Types (Type 1, Type 2, Type 3, Type 4)

 These older classifications, often associated with the now largely superseded BS 3871 standard, defined the instantaneous tripping current of the MCB.
 This refers to the level of fault current that will cause the MCB to trip almost instantly, typically within a fraction of a second.

-Type 1 MCBs: These were the least sensitive to fault currents.
+Type 1 MCBs: These were the most sensitive to fault currents.
 They typically had an instantaneous tripping current of 4 to 7 times their rated current (In).
 This meant they would only trip under relatively high fault currents.
 They were generally used for circuits with minimal inrush currents.

 Type 2 MCBs: Offering a medium level of sensitivity, Type 2 MCBs had an instantaneous tripping current of 7 to 10 times their rated current (In).
 They were a more general-purpose type, suitable for many domestic and light commercial applications.

-Type 3 MCBs: These were more sensitive, with an instantaneous tripping current of 10 to 14 times their rated current (In).
+Type 3 MCBs: These were less sensitive, with an instantaneous tripping current of 10 to 14 times their rated current (In).
 They were often used for circuits supplying inductive loads that might experience higher inrush currents upon start-up, but still required relatively quick protection against significant faults.

-Type 4 MCBs: Being the most sensitive of this older range, Type 4 MCBs had an instantaneous tripping current of 14 to 20 times their rated current (In).
+Type 4 MCBs: Being the least sensitive of this older range, Type 4 MCBs had an instantaneous tripping current of 14 to 20 times their rated current (In).
 They were designed for circuits with even higher inrush currents, such as those supplying motors or transformers.

 It's important to note that while you might still find these terms used or encounter these older MCBs in existing installations, the current standard for general-purpose MCBs is BS EN 60898.
+The Current Standard: Type B, Type C, and Type D MCBs (BS EN 60898)

 The BS EN 60898 standard defines MCBs based on their tripping characteristics in a way that is more aligned with the types of loads they are intended to protect.

 Type B MCBs: These are designed to trip at relatively low fault currents.
 Their instantaneous tripping current is typically 3 to 5 times their rated current (In).
 This makes them suitable for residential and light commercial applications where the loads are primarily resistive, such as lighting circuits, heating elements, and standard socket outlets.
 They offer good protection against both overloads and short circuits in these types of circuits.
+Example: A 10A Type B MCB will typically trip instantaneously if the current exceeds 30-50A.

-Type C MCBs: These have a higher instantaneous tripping current, typically 5 to 10 times their rated current (In).
+Type C MCBs: These have a lower instantaneous tripping current, typically 5 to 10 times their rated current (In).
 They are designed to handle the higher inrush currents associated with inductive loads such as fluorescent lighting, small motors, and some power supplies.
 They offer a balance between sensitivity to faults and the ability to withstand temporary overcurrents during start-up.
 They are commonly used in commercial and industrial installations.
+Example: A 10A Type C MCB will typically trip instantaneously if the current exceeds 50-100A.

 Type D MCBs: These are the least sensitive to instantaneous overcurrents, with a tripping current typically 10 to 20 times their rated current (In).
 They are specifically designed for circuits with high inrush currents, such as large motors, transformers, and some types of welding equipment.
 Their higher tripping threshold prevents nuisance tripping due to these temporary surges while still providing protection against sustained overloads and severe short circuits.
 They are primarily used in industrial applications.
+Example: A 10A Type D MCB will typically trip instantaneously if the current exceeds 100-200A.

-- Type 1
+Type 1

-- Type 2
+Type 2

-- Type 3
+Type 3

-- Type 4
+Type 4

 The Importance of kA Rating: BS 3871 vs. BS EN 60898